 Creating a pendant from a paperclip is a simple, cheap, and unique way to add some flavor to your jewelry box.

-We know we can create shapes from paperclips, why not straighten a clip and wind it around a semi-precious stone – if you’ve got semi-precious stones – and create something unique?
+We know we can create shapes from paperclips, so why not straighten a clip and wind it around a semi-precious stone – if you’ve got semi-precious stones – and create something unique?

 I did this once, and admittedly I wasn’t too good at it but the point stands; you can make very…interesting jewelry with paperclips.

-Yet another jewelry project and this one is probably my favorite among the jewelery-based projects on this list – if you have one on your arm at least you have paper clips ready to use for various projects.
+Yet another jewelry project and this one is probably my favorite among the jewelry-based projects on this list – if you have one on your arm at least you have paper clips ready to use for various projects.

 You can make a chain or straighten and then bend a single clip around your wrist or if you’ve the patience for it, straighten and twist several clips together into a pattern before bending it around your wrist.
 Once again, the possibilities are endless.